-And when I started asking questions, Stan was happy to give me an interesting glimpse at the man who has become known as one of the most famous illustrators in the world.
+On a visit to Stan's studio recently, he was happy to give us a glimpse at the man who has become known as one of the most famous illustrators in the world.
 Here's a little of what we talked about.

-So I started out by sending my fashion illustrations to Elle, Vogue, Cosmo and Marie Claire, back in the early days before email when you'd literally post hundreds of postcard packs to magazines and newspapers.
-And I got some work with Elle and Marie Claire, as well as the Style section of the Sunday Times, More, Sugar and Just Seventeen.
+So I started by sending my fashion illustrations to Elle, Vogue, Cosmo and Marie Claire in the early days before email when you'd literally post hundreds of postcard packs to magazines and newspapers.
+And I got some work with Elle, Marie Claire, and the Style section of the Sunday Times, More, Sugar and Just Seventeen.